Gigas002/WaisetsuToshokan/init_db/README.md

 p::">30" // pages_count
 ```

+The search syntax would look something like this:

+`%command%::%value%`, where `::` is a delimeter

+(By default, search without specified command will preform a search over `title` and `alternative_titles`)

 Example of combined search with exclude tag feature:

 Find all shounen manga or anime with characters aged lesser than 30yo, that were created by